 When you’ve got a craving for some Mexican food but don’t have a jar of enchilada sauce in the pantry, this recipe will save the day!

-Ready in only 10 minutes, this recipe is a quick and easy version of the authentic enchilada sauce that my Mom my taught me how to make using whole dried chiles and Mexican chocolate.
+Ready in only 10 minutes, this recipe is a quick and easy version of the authentic enchilada sauce my Mom taught me how to make using whole dried chiles and Mexican chocolate.

 Let’s get to it!

-- Spices + herbs: Chili powder, onion powder, garlic powder, salt, cumin and dried oregano
+- Seasonings: Chili powder, onion powder, garlic powder, salt, cumin and dried oregano.

 - Make a roux by whisking the flour and oil together over medium-high heat.
-Cook it for about a minute to get rid of any raw flour flavor.
+Cook it for about a minute to eliminate any raw flour flavor.

-- Add all the spices and herbs into the roux, and whisk it all up.
+- Add all the spices and herbs to the roux, and whisk it up.
 Cook for about 30 seconds.
-To make the process easier, I like to put all the spices into a small bowl so I can just dump everything in all at once.
+To make the process easier, I like to put all the spices into a small bowl so I can dump everything in all at once.

 - Slowly add the broth while continuously whisking to make sure no big lumps form.